TheReallyRealComedian/PipelineIntel_V1/DATABASE_SCHEME.md

 ```

 **Why link to technology instead of stage?**
-- Challenges are specific to HOW you do something, not WHERE
+- Challenges are specific to HOW you do something, not WHERE.
-- Example: "Sterility Assurance" is a challenge of "Aseptic Fill-Finish Technology", not just the "Fill & Finish" stage in general
+- Example: "Sterility Assurance" is a challenge of "Aseptic Fill-Finish Technology", not just the "Fill & Finish" stage in general.

 **Challenge → Stage Connection (Derived)**:
 ```